 We continue to monitor the evolving impact of COVID-19 on our operations and business.
 Our first priority continues to be protecting and supporting our employees while maintaining company operations and support of our customers with as few disruptions as possible.
-We follow the guidance issued by applicable local authorities and health officials in each region in which we do business, including in our headquarters located in Israel, and have been able to continue our operations remotely or from our offices.
-We have maintained a flexible attendance policy that has allowed our employees to work remotely, where possible, in order to reduce the number of people who are in our offices while our labs and manufacturing facilities remain fully operational.
-Our manufacturing facilities in Korea, Italy and Israel and our contract manufacturers' facilities in China, Vietnam and Hungary have remained operational and at almost full capacity, with some interruptions on a case-by-case basis in compliance with local laws and in order to minimize the spread of the COVID-19 virus.
-Specifically, in Vietnam, there have been and continue to be government enforced lockdowns that have led to the temporary shutdown of our manufacturing lines.
+We follow the guidance issued by applicable local authorities and health officials in each region in which we do business, including in our headquarters located in Israel.
+In the third quarter of 2021 our contract manufacturer in Vietnam was forced to temporarily close its facilities due to government mandated lockdowns.
+The mandatory shut down lasted 12 weeks, longer than had been anticipated and ramp of the site is still underway, expected to reach full capacity in mid-November of 2021.
+Our manufacturing facilities in Korea (for our energy storage business), Italy (for our e-Mobility components) and Israel and our contract manufacturers' facilities in China, and Hungary have remained operational at almost full capacity this quarter.
+While we increased manufacturing capacity in China, Israel and Hungary in order to compensate for the Vietnam factory Covid related lockdown, our aggregate overall manufacturing capacity was negatively impacted and together with shipping constraints caused by port congestions, has reduced our finished goods inventory and availability to supply for this quarter and next quarter.
+To the extent that there are no further lockdowns, manufacturing capacity will revert to levels that accommodate the growing demand for our products within the first half of 2022.
 Our customer support centers are working at full capacity, partially from home.
 Continued travel restrictions however continue to have an impact on our operations.